ridom997/user-microservice/README.md

           username: root
           password: <your-password>
    ```
+5. Run the project (Right-click the class UserMicroserviceApplication and choose Run) to create the tables of the database
-5. After the tables are created execute src/main/resources/data.sql content to populate the database
+6. After the tables are created execute src/main/resources/data.sql content to populate the database
 6. Open Swagger UI and search the /auth/login endpoint and login with userDni: 123, password: 1234

 <!-- USAGE -->
 ## Usage

-1. Right-click the class PowerUpApplication and choose Run
+1. Right-click the class UserMicroserviceApplication and choose Run
 2. Open [http://localhost:8090/swagger-ui/index.html](http://localhost:8090/swagger-ui/index.html) in your web browser
+3. Test the endpoints

 <!-- ROADMAP -->
 ## Tests